jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 3
 -
 ; Building
-An alchemy laboratory serves as a factory for alchemists and their apprentices for the crafting of potions, elixirs, and all manner of alchemical items.
-An infamous kingdom’s laboratory might specialize in poisons as well.
+An alchemy laboratory serves as a factory for alchemists and their apprentices for the crafting of potions, elixirs, and all manner of <<alchemical items|https://2e.aonprd.com/Traits.aspx?ID=528>>.
 -

 **Lots** 1; **Cost** 2 Ore, 5 Stone